marckhoury/mars/README.md

         neato -Tpng -n out.gv > out.png

 The `-n` option tells neato to use the given layout and the `Tpng` option specifies the output format.

+## Examples

+## Technical Details
+Standard stress majorization techniques begin by constructing the weighted Laplacian matrix, which requires computing the all-pairs shortest path matrix.
+This matrix is dense and is expensive to compute.
+Instead mars samples `k` colmuns from this matrix, choosing vertices that are as far apart as possible in the graph.
+From these `k` columns, mars computes a low-rank approximation to the full weighted Laplacian matrix using a singular value decomposition.

+In the stress majorization formulation, one side of the iterative equation can be reduced to a force calculation if the all-pairs shortest path matrix is raised to the first power, `p = 1`. mars exploits this fact by using a Barnes-Hut approximation scheme to efficiently compute these forces without constructing a large dense matrix and performing expensive matrix-vector multiplications.
+When `p` is some value not equal to 1, mars uses a modified Barnes-Hut algorithm based on clustring to avoid computing the all-pairs shortest path matrix.

+Combined, these two approximation techniques allow mars to scale well beyond the capabilities of `neato`, computing layouts for graph as large as several hundred thousand nodes.

 ## Acknowledgements